Lewis-Kelley/cyclomatic-paths/README.md

 I spent a lot of time writing research tools for C++/Java during my Ph.D. studies so I wanted to start something fresh.
 Also, Indigo likes Ruby.

+## Dependencies

+- graphviz

 ## Execution

 Still working on a better way...

-Install the gems mentioned in the Gemfile.
+`bundle install` to install the gems mentioned in the Gemfile.

 Suppose in your project directory you have a file called hello.rb.
 Create a symbolic link to the three ruby files (cyclomatic_tests.rb, cyclomatic_complexity.rb, graph_node.rb), then run: